Metrics

 Funnels are another powerful metric type in Eppo.
 They allow you to track and analyze multi-step processes or user flows.
 By defining the sequence of events in a funnel, you can identify bottlenecks, drop-off points, and conversion rates at each step.
 This facilitates a granular analysis of user behavior and helps optimize the customer journey.

-Furthermore, you can set metrics as guardrail metrics, which means they are automatically added to every experiment.
-This feature ensures that specific metrics are consistently tracked across experiments, providing a standardized measurement framework.
-By setting metrics as guard rails, you can maintain a unified approach to experimentation and easily compare results across different tests.
+Often you want to ensure specific metrics are consistently tracked across experiments, providing a standardized measurement framework.
+You can do this by setting metrics to automatically be added to every experiment.
+In doing so, you can maintain a unified approach to experimentation and easily compare results across different tests.

 Metric detail view